Send an enquiry

-Points: In round 2, 3 and the quarterfinals, contestants complete the online deal sheet and points will be allocated according to the result that is agreed.
+Points: In rounds 2 and 3 and the quarter finals, competitors complete the online deal sheet and points are allocated according to the result that is agreed.
 The negotiator with the most points proceeds to the next round.
-In the semifinals and finals, the negotiations will be judged live by at least two negotiation consultants from The Gap Partnership.
+In the semi-finals and final, the negotiations will be judged live by at least two negotiation consultants from The Gap Partnership.
 Judging criteria is provided as part of the case briefing and the judges' decision as to who wins is final.

-The live final: The final is streamed to a live global audience.
+The live final: The final is streamed to a live audience.
 For this reason, finalists are given a fixed time that is non-negotiable.
-At the end of the final, after a period of consideration by the judges, a winner is crowned Negotiation World Champion.
+At the end of the final, after a period of consideration by the judges, a winner is crowned the negotiation champion.